 **This list is not exhaustive but will give interested applicants a better idea of what jobs will be required of them.
 We are a small organization.
 We do not hire a janitorial, cooking, or maintenance staff.
 Each person living and working on the island is required to pitch in.
 If you do not agree with the statement “if a task needs doing, it is in my job description” please do not apply for this internship.**

-Making group workbooks, expanding and updating curriculum, maintaining membership list, writing articles for the foundation's newsletter, etc.
+• Making group workbooks, expanding and updating curriculum, maintaining membership list, writing articles for the foundation's newsletter, blog entries, etc.

-Representing the foundation at various events in the community, running work errands, summer camps, etc. This list is not exhaustive.
+• Representing the foundation at various events in the community, running work errands, outreach programs, summer camps, etc. This list is not exhaustive.

 The successful applicant will be able to live and work well with people of various backgrounds in a small-work environment.
 The ability to separate personal issues from professional time (and the ability to resolve any personal issues quickly with little conflict) is crucial to this position.